 The installation and set-up of all required technical and administrative platforms required to meet its lawful interception obligations for its End Users is the full responsibility of the AO.

-The responsibility of in this domain is limited to the transport of the AO’s End User traffic in such a way that the AO is capable of implementing the required LEA interfaces as described below.
+The responsibility of Wyre in this domain is limited to the transport of the AO’s End User traffic in such a way that the AO is capable of implementing the required LEA interfaces as described below.

 HI1 Interface